odradev/odradev.github.io/docusaurus/docs/tutorials/deploying-on-casper.md

 ## Cspr.live

-First thing we will to is to explore Casper's network block explorer, [cspr.live](https://cspr.live/).
+The first thing we will do is to explore Casper's network block explorer, [cspr.live](https://cspr.live/).
 We can put the address of our token in the search bar to find it.